8

 – alesplin

-Apr 4, 2014 at 22:16
+Commented Apr 4, 2014 at 22:16

 • @alesplin Check the articles posted in my updated answer and conduct your own research.
 Or better yet, run for 10 minutes outdoors without shoes and do so with shoes and see if there isn't a difference.
-Apr 4, 2014 at 22:56
+Commented Apr 4, 2014 at 22:56

 • I do run for 10 minutes (more, actually) outdoors without shoes.
 Frequently.
 I vastly prefer it to wearing shoes.
 I hadn't yet seen the BYU study you linked, and it does look interesting.
 It may indeed show that you have to take it way slower than anyone thought, but it does not conclusively show that running without shoes causes injury.
 What has also never been shown is that wearing shoes (especially big spongy "traditional" running shoes) prevents injury.
 So it all boils down to individual approach and response.